Periodic solutions to Kobayashi--Warren--Carter systems: Time-discrete approximation

-admits a unique solution $ \eta \in Y $. \item[\textmd{(\hypertarget{II}{II})}] A variational identity:
+admits a unique solution $ \eta \in Y $. \item[\textmd{(\hypertarget{II}{II})}] A variational identity

-admits a unique solution $ \theta \in Y $. \item[\textmd{(\hypertarget{III}{III})}] In the variational identities \eqref{ken01} and \eqref{ken02}, if:
+admits a unique solution $ \theta \in Y $. \item[\textmd{(\hypertarget{III}{III})}] In the variational identities \eqref{ken01} and \eqref{ken02}, if

-where $ R_0 > 0 $ be the constant as in \eqref{ken00}, and $ Z(R_0) \subset [L^\infty(\Omega)]^2 $ is the class of functional pairs as in Remark \ref{uv.P}. \end{description} \end{lem} \paragraph{Proof of Lemma \ref{Lem3-02}.}{ For the proof of the item (I), we first recall the assumptions (\hypertarget{A1l}{A1})--(\hyperlink{A6l}{A6}) to note that the variational identity \eqref{ken01} corresponds to the Euler--Lagrange equation for the following proper and l.s.c. potential functional $ \Psi_0 : X \longrightarrow [0, \infty] $, defined as follows:
+where $ R_0 > 0 $ is the constant as in \eqref{ken00} and $ Z(R_0) \subset [L^\infty(\Omega)]^2 $ is the class of functional pairs as in Remark \ref{uv.P}. \end{description} \end{lem} \paragraph{Proof of Lemma \ref{Lem3-02}.}{ To prove item (I), we first recall assumptions (\hypertarget{A1l}{A1})--(\hyperlink{A6l}{A6}) to note that the variational identity \eqref{ken01} corresponds to the Euler--Lagrange equation for the proper and l.s.c. potential functional $ \Psi_0 : X \longrightarrow [0, \infty] $, which is defined as follows: